rapid7/insightconnect-workflows/workflows/Enrich_Indicators_with_OSINT_from_Microsoft_Teams/help.md

 # Version History

+* 2.0.0 - Update workflow to use loop outputs
 * 1.0.2 - Update to make Microsoft Teams plugin the latest version
 * 1.0.1 - Updated trigger syntax and documentation
 * 1.0.0 - Initial workflow